Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Renormalization on the Teichm uller disk

-We conclude by remarking that, as was done in \cite{SU2} for the octagon Teichm\"uller disk and octagon Farey map, it is possible to use the hyperbolic picture introduced in this Appendix to define a cross section of the geodesic flow on the Teichm\"uller orbifold of a \bm surface.
-More precisely, one can consider a section corresponding to geodesics which have forward endpoint in the $0$-arc of $\xi_1$ and backward endpoint in the complementary arc of $\xi_1$.
-The Poincar{\'e} map of the geodesic flow on this section provides a geometric realization of the natural extension of the \bm Farey map $\FF m n$.
+Finally, let us remark that, as was done in \cite{SU2} for the octagon Teichm\"uller disk and octagon Farey map, it is possible to use the hyperbolic picture introduced in this Appendix to define a cross section of the geodesic flow on the Teichm\"uller orbifold of a \bm surface.
+More precisely, one can consider a section corresponding to geodesics which have as forward endpoint { a point on the arc of $\partial \mathbb{D}$ given by endpoints of paths on the tree starting with the edge labeled by $0$, and a backward endpoint in the complementary arc of $\partial \mathbb{D}$. } The Poincar{\'e} map of the geodesic flow on this section provides a geometric realization of the natural extension of the \bm Farey map $\FF m n$.
 More precisely, one can define a \emph{backward} \bm Farey map which can be used to define the natural extension and describes the behavior of the backward endpoint under the Poincar{\'e} map.
 The natural extension can be then used to explicitly compute an invariant measure for $\FF mn$ which is absolutely continuous with respect to the Lebesgue measure but infinite.
 In order to have a finite absolutely continuous invariant measure, one can accelerate branches of $\FF mn$ which correspond to the parabolic fixed points of $\FF mn$ at $0$ and $\theta= \pi/n$.
 We leave the computations to the interested reader, following the model given by \cite{SU2}.